- Fee assured

 Pelvic floor problems; Colorectal cancer; Inflammatory bowel disease; Proctology; Colonoscopy; Incontinence; Obstructed defaecation and constipation; Prolapse; Pelvic pain; Laparoscopic (key-hole) surgery; Single port and robotic surgery; Haemorrhoids (piles); HALO, DG-HAL and haemorrhoidectomy; Anal fissure (botulinum toxin); Anal fistula; Coloproctology; Hernias.

-- Melanie Leggett and Patsy Quinn
+- Melanie Leggett and Patsy Smith

 - Oxford Colorectal Partnership Nuffield Health The Manor Hospital Beech Road Headington OXFORD OX3 7RP